 As of 2013, plumbing and taxi companies and a City Water, Light and Power electric substation and water storage tank occupied the Springfield Iron Co. site.

 This entry has been revised and expanded.
+Our thanks to Robert Schafer for contributing the lead photograph.

 Sources: Sangamon Valley Collection, Lincoln Library; Enos Park Neighborhood Improvement Association